Tron (franchise): Premise

 Each Tron film introduces a distinct digital virtual reality, all of which are collectively known as "the Grid".
 In all of these systems, programs exist as sentient entities, many of which resemble their human creators, known as Users, and are frequently compelled to participate in deadly gladiatorial contests.
 Each program carries an identity disc, which functions as a record of its experiences within the Grid and can also be used as a weapon.
 The Grid features a variety of distinct elements, including vehicles, weapons, and ships, such as light cycles and recognizers.
 Programs may be destroyed through "deresolution", which means the program is deleted by dissolving into pixels.

-ENCOM Grid
+ENCOM Mainframe

-Depicted in the original Tron and Tron: Ares, the ENCOM Grid was created as the operating system of ENCOM International.
+Depicted in the original Tron and Tron: Ares, the ENCOM Mainframe was created as the operating system of ENCOM International.
+The Game Grid is where programs were sent to fight in gladiatorial games.

-Flynn Grid
+Grid

-Depicted in Tron: Legacy and Tron: Uprising, the Flynn Grid was created by Kevin Flynn after his experience within the original 1982 ENCOM Grid.
+Depicted in Tron: Legacy and Tron: Uprising, the Grid was created by Kevin Flynn after his experience within the original 1982 ENCOM Mainframe.
 Flynn created the second system on a private server located beneath his arcade.
-Intended to be a virtual utopia with an intricate city design, the Flynn Grid is vastly more complex in existence and function.
-This Grid spontaneously gave rise to a unique class of self-generating programs called Isomorphic Algorithms, or ISOs.
+Intended to be a virtual utopia with an intricate city design, the Grid is vastly more complex in existence and function.
+The Grid spontaneously gave rise to a unique class of self-generating programs called Isomorphic Algorithms, or ISOs.
 The Grid features a dark atmosphere and translucent shades of blue, green, teal, and white.